Economy of Indonesia: Industry

-Oil and mining
+Oil, gas and mining

 Ore trucks in the mining area in West Sumbawa, West Nusa Tenggara.

 The Grasberg mine has one of the largest reserves of gold and copper in the world.
 It is located in Mimika Regency, Papua, Indonesia near Puncak Jaya, the highest mountain in the country.

 Indonesia was the only South East Asian member of the Organization of Petroleum Exporting Countries (OPEC) until its suspension in 2009.
 The country currently remains a net oil importer despite its large petroleum production industry.
 In 1999, crude and condensate output averaged 1.5 Moilbbl per day, and in 1998, the oil and gas sector including refining, contributed approximately 9% to GDP.
 As of 2005, crude oil and condensate output were 1.07 Moilbbl per day.
 It indicates a substantial decline from the 1990s, due primarily to ageing oil fields and a lack of investment in oil production equipment.
 This decline in production has been accompanied by a substantial increase in domestic consumption, about 5.4% per year, leading to an estimated US$1.2 billion cost for importing oil in 2005.
 The state owns all petroleum and mineral rights.
 Foreign firms participate through production-sharing and work contracts.
 Oil and gas contractors are required to finance all exploration, production, and development costs in their contract areas and are entitled to recover operating, exploration, and development costs out of the oil and gas produced.
-Indonesia had previously subsidized fuel prices to keep prices low, costing US$7 billion in 2004.
+Indonesia had previously subsidised fuel prices to keep prices low, costing US$7 billion in 2004.
 SBY has mandated a significant reduction of government subsidy of fuel prices in several stages.
 The government has stated that cuts in subsidies are aimed at reducing the budget deficit to 1% of GDP in 2005, down from around 1.6% last year.
 At the same time, the government has offered one-time subsidies for qualified citizens, to alleviate hardships.